laithrasheed/Master_of_Science_in_Data_Science/Elective Courses/Statistical Learning for Data Science/Trees, SVM, and Unsupervised Learning/Readme.md

 - Programming Assignments

-### Week 5 |  Final Exam
+### Week 4 |  Final Exam

-You will complete a programming assignment and multiple choice exam worth 25% of your grade.
-You must attempt the final in order to earn a grade in the course.
-If you've upgraded to the for-credit version of this course, please make sure you review the additional for-credit materials in the Introductory module and anywhere else they may be found.

-##### Programming Exam
+I have completed a programming assignment and multiple choice exam worth 25% of my grade.

 ## References